-Environmental protection, including air pollution, carbon emissions, climate change and nature in cities, constitutes a major driver for promoting new approaches in urban and transport planning19.
-In Malmö, London, Budapest and Lisbon, the Fridays for future strikes, which took place throughout 201920, have contributed to transforming technical debates about road space allocation into an issue of common interest.
+Environmental protection, including air pollution, carbon emissions, climate change, nature and urban health in cities, constitutes a major driver for promoting new approaches in urban and transport planning.
+In Malmö, London, Budapest and Lisbon, the Fridays for future strikes, which took place throughout 2019, have contributed to transforming technical debates about road space allocation into an issue of common interest.

-In Budapest, younger generations have been pushing for action on climate change for several years now, with sustainable transport being one of the ways through which new forms of urban planning could be developed21.
-In the context of the 2019 local elections, new
+In Budapest, younger generations have been pushing for action on climate change for several years now, with sustainable transport being one of the ways through which new forms of urban planning could be developed.
+In the context of the 2019 local elections, new approaches to road space allocation have particularly emphasised the urgent need to respond to climate change and improve sustainability in the metropolitan area at large.